-The Trinity Long Room Hub encompasses the Library and nine academic schools.
+The Trinity Long Room Hub encompasses the Library and seven academic schools.

 Trinity College Library dates back to the establishment of the university in 1592 and is the largest library in Ireland.
 Today it has 5 million printed volumes with extensive collections of journals, manuscripts, maps and music reflecting over 400 years of academic development.
 It supports the learning and research needs across all disciplines of the university and is a major research library of international repute.
 Although an institution of great antiquity, the Library pioneers modern methods of resource discovery and developments in the teaching, learning and research processes.